danielgom/AWS-Certifications/Important.md

 * Supports anything from CloudFormation, Outputs, Mappings, Paramenters, Resources
 * Only two commands to deploy to AWS
 * SAM can use CodeDeploy to deploy lambda function
+* Presence of Transform: 'AWS::Serverless-2016-10-31' indicates it is a SAM template

 Step to follow:
 1. Build the application locally, sam build (SAM template + application code) -> tranform into CloudFormaton template